VyZX: Formal Verification of a Graphical Quantum Language: Reasoning about Circuits with

 We use automation to convert each circuit into a \zxdiag and then proceed to prove equivalences using \vyzx's rules.
-Across all these peephole optimization proofs, we found that \vyzx was able to produce shorter proofs of the same statement.
-While there are significant differences in how \voqc and \vyzx approach these problems, that would be true of any two systems we chose to compare.
-In \vyzx we are often able to clearly see the equivalences based on the few ZX rules that exist and have an immediate proof path we can follow.
+In \vyzx, we are often able to clearly see the equivalences based on the few ZX rules that exist and have an immediate proof path we can follow.
 Due to \vyzx's approach, we are able to use the fact that some of these rules are corollaries of each other, as they are equivalent save for the fact that they are transposes, complex conjugates, or color swapped versions of each other.
-This is something that is easy to see diagrammatically, but potentially hard to see if you're working at a textual level.
-By using \vizx and working diagrammatically, we are able to see this and easily reuse code when needed.
-By implementing these optimizations we show the flexibility of the \zxcalc for reasoning about quantum systems.
-We also set the foundations for building a verified optimizer based on the \zxcalc instead of quantum circuits.
+This is something that is easy to see diagrammatically (using \vizx), but less obvious in circuit representation or textual representation of \zxdiags.

+By implementing these optimizations, we show the flexibility \vyzx for reasoning about quantum systems and set the foundations for building a verified optimizer in \vyzx.